PGC DEM Products – ArcticDEM, REMA, and EarthDEM

 Considerations

 ArcticDEM, REMA, and EarthDEM have been assembled from source imagery collected over a period of several years and includes data collected throughout all seasons.
 Users should not assume that DEM data represent snow-free, leaf-off, or other temporally variable conditions.
-Every effort has been made to introduce the best-available source images into the final product, notwithstanding the challenges of producing a pan-Arctic dataset where source material from a single season or year is unavailable.
+Every effort has been made to introduce the best-available source images into the final product, notwithstanding the challenges of producing a pan-continental dataset where source material from a single season or year is unavailable.

 Versions